ole00/pwmx_info/README.md

 * RLE records are stored in sequential order.
 To distinguish the BW and Antialiasing record use the top 4 bits of the first byte.
+* To decode the layer image: treat your destination image as 1D array of bytes.
+Read each record from the source data and fill in the number of pixel in the destination array (your layer image) by the decoded color.
+Advance the destination array pointer by the number of pixels decoded.
+* The layer image is flipped Left <--> Right.

 **Compilation and running:**
 * ensure java jdk is installed (at least version 1.4)